AnyDSL/MimIR/docs/coding.md

 [TOC]

-This document comprises some information that is related to coding but does not directly deals with the API.
+This document comprises some information that is related to coding but does not directly related to the API.

 ## Coding Style